Volume 61 Issue 2 February 2011

 The English diet has been mythologised as one of roasted meats and few vegetables but, as Anita Guerrini concludes from a survey of early modern writings on the subject, the nation’s approach to food has been rather more complicated than that.

-Richard Cavendish remembers the death of Emperor Septimus Severus on February 4th, 211.
+Richard Cavendish remembers the death of Emperor Septimius Severus on February 4th, AD 211.

 Richard Cavendish remembers Ivan Pavlov who died on February 27th, 1936.
 Pavlov won the Nobel Prize for physiology in 1904.